algorithm256/Sofi-CCP/ReadMe.txt

-Program for CCP communication with ECU
+Program for CCP communication with ECU.
+Based on peak can CCP-API

 main features:
 - downoload parameters